hardeepr1/react-use-tools/README.md

 # 🧰 use-tools — Advanced React Custom Hooks

+## What are React Custom Hooks?

+React custom hooks are simple functions that use built-in hooks to encapsulate and reuse logic across components.
+They help you keep your components clean and DRY by extracting common behaviors into reusable functions.

 > 🚧 **Work In Progress**: This library is currently under active development.

 **use-tools** is a modern, lightweight collection of reusable React custom hooks written in TypeScript.
 It helps developers add common behaviors like debouncing, throttling, timers, and lifecycle tracking in a clean and performant way.